blrobin2/blrobin2.github.io/_posts/2023-11-29-what-about-juvenile-delinquency.md

 letterboxd_url: https://boxd.it/5eX9F7
 mst3k: true
 rifftrax: false
-category: movie_review
+category: movie-review
 ---

-* When good-natured ribbing goes too far
+- When good-natured ribbing goes too far
-* C'mon mom, dusting is so bourgeois
+- C'mon mom, dusting is so bourgeois
-* Alright, bridge club!
+- Alright, bridge club!
-* Tell you what, you can beat up my dad!
+- Tell you what, you can beat up my dad!
-* This is 100% pure democracy
+- This is 100% pure democracy